 Emmy Bender ’19

 Emmy Bender hails from Blacksburg, Virginia, where she enjoys gardening with her grandmother.
-Emmy is a sophomore who intends to major in Ecology and Evolutionary Biology, combining her ecological studies with anthropological research.
+Emmy is a junior majoring in Ecology and Evolutionary Biology, combining her ecological studies with anthropological research.
 Emmy’s favorite vegetable is asparagus.

 Will Nolan ’19

-Will Nolan is a sophomore from Williamstown, in the Berkshires of Western Massachusetts.
-Will plans to major in Philosophy, and his favorite vegetable is celery.
+Will Nolan is a senior from Williamstown, in the Berkshires of Western Massachusetts.
+Will is a Philosophy major, and his favorite vegetable is celery.
 Will has always been in touch with plants and animals, helping raise chickens since the age of five.

 Sage Palmedo ’19

 Sage Palmedo joins us from the rainy town of Portland, Oregon.
-She plans on majoring in Ecology and Evolutionary Biology with a certificate in Neuroscience.
+She is majoring in Ecology and Evolutionary Biology with a certificate in Neuroscience.
 Sage’s favorite vegetable is the zucchini, and she is also a world champion fencer.

 Anna Marsh ’20